insight-platform/Savant/docs/source/advanced_topics/16_pipeline_watchdog.rst

 - egress idle time;
 - ingress idle time.

-The watchdog documentation is available at the `website <https://github.com/insight-platform/Savant/tree/develop/services/watchdog>`__.
+The watchdog documentation is available on `GitHub <https://github.com/insight-platform/Savant/tree/develop/services/watchdog>`__.

 The samples directory contains a `sample <https://github.com/insight-platform/Savant/tree/develop/samples/pipeline_watchdog>`__ showing how to use the watchdog service with the pipeline.